Steamycode/Asteroid-Shooter/README.md

 **What Was Achieved:**

 1. **Working Game**: A functional asteroids game with score tracking, high scores, sound effects, and collision detection
-2. **Better Understanding of OOP Pillars** inheritance for reuse, polymorphism for flexibility, encapsulation for data integrity, abstraction for simplicity
+2. **Better Understanding of OOP Pillars**: inheritance for reuse, polymorphism for flexibility, encapsulation for data integrity, abstraction for simplicity
 3. **Using Cleaner Architecture**: Separating classes with different responsibilities into files
-4. **Ensuring Quality**: 38 passing tests
+4. **Ensuring Quality**: 37 passing tests
+5. **New Skills**: Ability to implement design patterns

 ---